mrolafsson/javaHTML/README.markdown

 	</dependency>

 ## Integration
-Simple really, you build your HTML by using one of the helper classes for servlets, custom tags, extend `HtmlCapability` or use the `Create` class.
+Simple really, you build your HTML by using one of the helper classes for servlets, custom tags, extend `HtmlCapabilityImpl` or use the `Create` class.

 ### Servlets
 Extend `HtmlHttpServlet` rather than `HttpServlet` and implement the `doGetHtml()` method: